Jumballaya/Maple-Lang/docs/maple_spec.md

 `&`, `|`, `^`, `~` (bitwise NOT — prefix), `<<`, `>>`

+Same-width signed/unsigned mixing is rejected for `&`, `|`, and `^`.
+A shift count is exempt from signedness matching; the result follows the left operand's type.

 ### Prefix

 `-` (numeric negation), `!` (logical NOT), `~` (bitwise NOT)

+Unary `-` is legal for unsigned integers and wraps in the value's WebAssembly lane.

 ### Postfix